mulesoft-labs/mule-match/README.md

 ```
 npm install

-npm start # Start the development server on port 9999
+# Start the development server on port 9999
+npm start
 ```

-### Testing (TBC)
+### Testing

 Tests are written using Mocha and [Enzyme from Airbnb] (https://github.com/airbnb/enzyme).
-You can run all of them with the following commands:
+You can run all of them with the following command:

 ```
 npm test